-This report is the fourth edition of this information, following 2005, 2009 and 2014 versions.
-Unless otherwise noted, data used in this report originated with the Kansas Department of Health and Environment (KDHE) through the publicly available Medical Assistance Report (MAR).
+This report is the fifth edition of this information, following 2005, 2009, 2014 and 2017 versions.
+Unless otherwise noted, data used in this report come from the Kansas Department of Health and Environment (KDHE) through the publicly available Medical Assistance Report (MAR).
+Figures that depend upon encounter data, or data about individual claims related to services paid for by managed care organizations, come from KDHE's Data Analytic Interface (DAI).